Creating Custom Veeam Recovery Media

-- With the Veeam Agent for Linux control panel.
-You can perform this operation at the process of initial product setup at the Recovery ISO step of the initial setup wizard.
+- During the process of initial product setup, at the Recovery ISO step of the initial setup wizard.

 If you create a custom Veeam Recovery Media using the command line interface, you can also specify a directory that contains additional drivers that you want to include in the recovery media.

 Before you create custom Veeam Recovery Media, check the following prerequisites:

 - The Linux system must have the genisoimage package installed.
 For openSUSE and SLES 15 SP1 – 15 SP4 distributions, the Linux system must have the mkisofs package installed.